Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts: Methodology

 \subsection{Metrics}

-Because the \liahr format is identical to classification, we use metrics appropriate for classification to evaluate the performance of copy-pasting and get a more nuanced picture of the predictions of the model.
+Because the \liahr format is identical to classification, we use classification metrics to evaluate the performance of copy-pasting and get a more nuanced picture of the predictions of the model.
 We use Jaccard Score and Micro F1 for multilabel, and accuracy and F1 for single-label cases.